carmenhg/EC528_Fall21_Project/README.md

 As it can be seen in the architecture diagram, our project addresses the need to scale, and improve the performance of the existing system before the linear regression model is applied from the data.
 Other components of the systems, including the model building, and the prediction are already scaled and efficient.
 The major bottleneck of the project is speeding up operations during the phase of pre-processing raw satelite images to time series.
-We will understand the current implementation of the pre-processing system, investigate where the expensive operations are happening, and determine how we can improve upon it by testing and instrumenting other alternative approaches.
+We will understand the current implementation of the pre-processing system, investigate where the expensive operations are happening, and determine how we can improve upon it by testing and instrumenting the current application.
-The improvements we will bring on this phase of the pipeline will alow the whole system to be end-to-end scalable.
+The improvements and findings we will bring on this phase of the pipeline will alow the whole system to be end-to-end scalable.

 ## 5. Acceptance criteria

 Minimum goals for this project:
-* At the end of the project timeline the team should have substantial documentation on the performance of the various Python Libraries explored.
+* At the end of the project timeline the team should have substantial documentation on the performance of the original application.
-* The final prototype should also have one or more of these instegrated.
-* In addition we will have extensive data results on how Ray is being completely optimized for this prototype.
+* In addition we will have extensive data results on how Ray could be completely optimized for this prototype.
+* The team must have important findings on ny bottlenecks of the application.
+* There should be an extensive documentation about every step studied and every new implementation to the application.
+* The performance of the application must have improved, meaning the processing of the data takes less than 2 hours.

 Stretch goals are:
 * Integration and perfromace reviews of all the libraries that can be explored